 An employer cannot ask to receive the results of the PCR tests of his or her employees.
 The employer can contact the office of occupational medicine (OMT) to obtain confirmation of the possible response of the work of its employees following the epidemiological investigation carried out.

-If your PCR test result is positive, you will have to go into quarantine for 14 days.
-You will be covered by a medical certificate, to be given to your employer.
+If your PCR test is positive, you must self-isolate for 7 days.
+You will be covered by a medical certificate that you can send to your employer.